 Fitch Solutions forecasts a two-step rate hike to reach 2% in 2022.
 Economists remain divided on this anticipation.
 BAM remains faced with the dilemma of continuing to boost growth or lowering rates and stabilizing prices.

 The galloping inflation experienced by Morocco since the beginning of the year continues to cause concern.
-Predictions about a change in the key rate are still flying, on both sides, who to insist on raising rates and who to favor the status quo.
+Predictions regarding a change in the key rate are still flying, on both sides, who to insist on raising rates and who to favor the status quo.
 Fitch Solutions, in its latest note, expects an increase in the key rate from Bank Al-Maghrib, in two stages from the next council, to reach, in fine, 2% at the end of this year.
 The Anglo-American rating company explains that soaring inflation, combined with a drop in GDP growth, should push the government to activate an aggressive monetary tightening policy in order to ensure price stability.
 Remember that inflation increased by 5.9% year on year for the month of April, the monthly rate never reached before.
 It was driven in particular by food prices, which increased by 9.4%.

 This opinion divides the economists contacted.
 Omar Bakkou, economist, specialist in foreign exchange policy in Morocco, believes that an increase in rates is not favorable in the current conditions and that Bank Al-Maghrib should still wait some time.
 “The monetary authority is certainly faced with a dilemma: an inflation rate that exceeds the norm experienced by Morocco in recent years and the continued support for economic growth”, he explains.
 If the central bank raises its key rate, access to bank credit would be tighter, with less liquidity available in the banking circuit and finance companies.
 This should worsen financing conditions for a good part of the population, which is already impoverished because of the deterioration in its purchasing power, due precisely to this inflation.
 “We must not forget that this is an imported inflation and therefore active through costs and not through the monetary sphere.
 Especially since it is not generalized, but localized and is far from being the result of a lax monetary policy”, he adds.